root4loot/screener/README.md

 <img src="./assets/logo.png" alt="screener logo" width="300"/>
 </p>

 screener is a command-line interface (CLI) and Golang library for capturing screenshots of web pages.
-Built on top of [chromedp](https://github.com/chromedp/chromedp), it utilizes a headless browser for screenshot rendering.
+Built on top of [Rod](https://github.com/go-rod/rod).

 ## Features

 - **Stream URLs for Screenshotting**: Accepts URLs via standard input (STDIN) and processes them in real-time.
-- **Wait for Page to Load**: Allows waiting for the complete rendering of the web page body for more accurate screenshots.
-This avoids capturing loading icons.
+- **Max Wait for Page Load**: Waits for a specified maximum time for the web page to load before capturing the screenshot, ensuring the capture of the most relevant content.
-- **Redirect Handling**: Customizable option for following or ignoring redirects.
+- **Redirect Handling**: Customizable option for following or ignoring redirects, providing control over how URL changes are managed.
-- **Unique Screenshots**: Provides the option to save only unique screenshots.
+- **Unique Screenshots**: Offers an option to save only unique screenshots, avoiding duplication.
-- **Concurrency Support**: Enables fast processing through concurrent requests.
+- **Concurrency Support**: Facilitates fast processing with concurrent requests.
+- **Certificate Error Handling**: Includes an option to ignore SSL certificate errors, useful for testing environments.
+- **HTTP/2 Control**: Allows disabling HTTP/2, offering compatibility with different server configurations.
+- **Custom User-Agent**: Enables setting a custom user-agent for requests, allowing simulation of different browsers or devices.

 ## Installation